biofractal/sapify-seed/README.md

 # socket-sauce-seed

-A seed project and make file to generate a complete startup Angular + Express proxy plus strict REST micro-api all glued together with the socket-sauce suite..
+A seed project and make file to generate a complete startup Angular + Express proxy + strict REST micro-api all glued together with the socket-sauce suite.

 The project combines and demonstrates the following packages:
 - [socket-sauce-angular](https://github.com/biofractal/socket-sauce-angular)